bng94/discord-features-handler/README.md

 The official documentation can be found here: [DiscordFeaturesHandler Documentation](https://bng94.gitbook.io/discord-features-handler-docs/)

-## Whats New

-### 0.13.9 - 2022-06-17
-* New object for DiscordFeaturesHandler options Property to disable Built-in Features:
-  * `disableBuiltIn` is an object that contains boolean properties to disable built-in features.
-The object is created to be more readable object to use for disabling events and commands.
-* Deprecation warnings for `disableAllDefaults`, `disableDefaultHelpCmd`, `disableDefaultReloadCmd`, and `disableDefaultMessageCreate`.

 You can read all the version and changes history here: [ChangeLog](https://bng94.gitbook.io/discord-features-handler-docs/project-development/changelog)

 ## Bug and Issues
 If you found and bug and issues please [report the issue](https://github.com/bng94/discord-features-handler/issues) and provide steps to reproducible bugs/issues.